A sinkhole left one Texas community with a massive repair bill after it caused significant damage to the municipality’s main sewer line.

 With a combination of technology, infrastructure investment, and regulatory planning, it’s possible to reduce the impact of sinkholes on buried utilities, ensuring this infrastructure remains secure despite the challenges posed by these geological threats.

-GPRS is proud to offer a comprehensive suite of subsurface damage prevention, existing conditions documentation, and construction & facilities project management services and products designed to keep you on time, on budget, and safe.
-Our 99.8%+ accurate utility locating services help you find, and map buried infrastructure, ensuring you know where you can and can’t safely dig during excavation projects and helping you prevent sinkholes by identifying trouble areas where voids may be forming underground.
+GPRS (Ground Penetrating Radar Systems), the nation’s largest private utility locating company, is proud to offer a comprehensive suite of subsurface damage prevention, existing conditions documentation, and construction & facilities project management services and products designed to keep you on time, on budget, and safe.
+Our 99.8%+ accurate utility locating services help you find, and map buried infrastructure, ensuring you know where you can and can’t safely dig during excavation projects.

-Our Video Pipe Inspection services utilize remote-controlled sewer inspection rovers and push-fed sewer scopes equipped with CCTV cameras and traceable instrument probes, so we can inspect your buried sewer lines for defects and damage at the same time we’re mapping these critical utilities.
-And using acoustic leak detectors and leak detection (also known as leak noise) correlators, we can pinpoint leaks in buried water lines that, if left untreated, could deteriorate the surrounding soil and cause sinkholes.
+Our Video Pipe Inspection services utilize remote-controlled sewer inspection rovers and push-fed sewer scopes equipped with CCTV cameras and traceable instrument probes, so we can inspect your buried sewer lines for defects and damage at the same time we're mapping these critical utilities.
+A deteriorating sewer line is one of the most common precursors to a sinkhole.
+The same gradual soil erosion that causes a sewer line sinkhole can go undetected for years without a proactive inspection program.
+Using acoustic leak detectors and leak detection (also known as leak noise) correlators, we can pinpoint leaks in buried water lines that, if left untreated, could produce the same result: a water main leak sinkhole that disrupts service and triggers costly emergency repairs.

 All this crucial infrastructure data needs to be at your fingertips when and where you need it.
 That’s why GPRS created SiteMap® (patent pending) a facility & project management application that provides existing conditions documentation to protect your assets and people.
 Easily, yet securely accessible 24/7 via computer, tablet, or smartphone, SiteMap® ensures you and your team have the accurate, complete data you need to plan, design, manage, dig, and ultimately build better.